Armen-Jean-Andreasian/sorry-streamlit/README.md

 ---

-Simply paste your URL into project.yaml file
+Simply paste your URL into project.yaml file (similary as I have provided my dummy projects in it)

 ---